ataulien/ZenLib/README.md

 ```
 ### Windows
 Use CMake-GUI to generate project-files for your favorite build-system/IDE.
 Then proceed to build the library as usual.

-> ZenLib requires a compiler capable of the C++11-standard and at least CMake 3.1!

 # Samples
 There are some sample programs inside the */samples*-folder, which can teach you how the library works and what you can do with it.